Appforge-lab/Vise.css/README.md

 <img src="http://appforgelab.com/banner31.svg"/>

-A lightweight, minimalist and mature vanilla CSS framework built with care.
+A lightweight, minimal and mature vanilla CSS framework built with care.
 It can be used as a primary framework or as a secondary one alongside any other framework.
 Check [this demo website]() for a quick showcase.

 ## Why Vise